 Memberships: American Chemical Society, American Physical Society, Biophysical Society, American Association for the Advancement of Science

-The Guenza group studies the structure and dynamics of complex macromolecular fluids using equilibrium and non-equilibrium statistical mechanics.
+The Guenza group studies the structure and dynamics of complex macromolecular liquids using equilibrium, non-equilibrium statistical mechanics, and advanced computational methods.
 For more details see our webpage.

 M. G. Guenza, M. Dinpajooh, J. McCarty, I. Y. Lyubimov “Accuracy, Transferability, and Efficiency of Coarse-Grained Models of Molecular Liquids” The Journal of Physical Chemistry B, 122(45), 10257-10278 (2018).
 DOI: 10.1021/acs.jpcb.8b06687.
 Publication Selected as Editor’s Pick and Feature Article.